Viola Davis on screen and stage

 In 2011, Davis's role in an ensemble drama as a housemaid in The Help earned her Best Actress Oscar nomination, among other accolades.
 Her performances in school drama Won't Back Down (2012), thriller Prisoners (2013), and biopic Get on Up (2014), added further acclaim to her career.
-Davis became the first black woman to win Emmy Award for Best Actress, for her role as criminal defense attorney Annalise Keating in television series How to Get Away with Murder (2014).
-In 2015, she starred and served as an executive producer in vigilante thriller Lila & Eve, and courtroom drama Custody the following year, both films received a mixed reception overall.
-She appeared as an antagonist Amanda Waller in superhero film Suicide Squad (2016), her biggest commercial success till date.
-In the same year, she and Washington reprised their role in the film-adaption of Fences, for which Davis received Best Supporting Actress honors at the BAFTAs, SAG Awards, Golden Globe Awards, and Academy Awards.
-Following her Oscar win, she became the first black actor to win Triple Crown of Acting.
+Davis became the first Black woman to win Emmy Award for Best Actress, for her role as criminal defense attorney Annalise Keating in television series How to Get Away with Murder (2014).
+In 2015, she starred and served as an executive producer in vigilante thriller Lila & Eve, and courtroom drama Custody the following year; both films received a mixed reception overall.
+She appeared as an antagonist Amanda Waller in superhero film Suicide Squad (2016), her biggest commercial success to date.
+In the same year, she and Washington reprised their roles in the film-adaption of Fences, for which Davis received Best Supporting Actress honors at the BAFTAs, SAG Awards, Golden Globe Awards, and Academy Awards.
+Following her Oscar win, she became the first Black actor to win Triple Crown of Acting.
 Davis co-founded the JuVee Productions with her husband Julius Tennon in 2012.